Adding edge dynamics to bipartite random-access networks: Main results

 \subsection{Model with queue-based activation rates}

+We begin with an overview of the main definitions and results in \cite{BdHNS20}, which studies the transition time of static networks modeled by arbitrary bipartite graphs with queue-based activation rates.
+These results are important in order to extend the analysis of the transition time to networks modeled by dynamic bipartite graphs.

-For static networks modelled by arbitrary bipartite graphs with queue-based activation rates, the mean transition time and its law on the scale of its mean has been analyzed in \cite{BdHNS20}.
-They key factor is the introduction of randomized algorithm that takes as input the graph and gives as output the possible orders of activation of the nodes in $V$, together with their probabilities.
-At every step $k=1, \dots, N$, each of the $n_k$ nodes in $V_k$ of minimum degree $\bar{d}_k$ activates with probability $\frac{1}{n_k}$, where $G_k = (U_k, V_k)$ is the induced subgraph of $G$ in which the first $k-1$ activating nodes in $V$ and their neighbors are removed.
-The set of all the possible orders of activation of the nodes in $V$ is referred to as the set of admissible paths and it is denoted by $\mathcal{A}$.
+The key factor in \cite{BdHNS20} is the introduction of a \textit{randomized algorithm} that takes the graph as input and gives as output the set of transition paths the network is most likely to follow.
+Along each path it is possible to determine the mean transition time and its law on the scale of its mean.
+A \textit{path} $a = (v_1, \dots, v_N)$ is defined as a sequence of activating nodes in $V$, where each node is present only once.
+The set of all paths, i.e., of every possible ordering of the nodes in $V$, is denoted by $\Omega$.
+The algorithm takes as input the graph and gives as output a path together with its probability: at every step $k=1, \dots, N$, each of the $n_k$ nodes in $V_k$ of minimum degree $\bar{d}_k$ is selected with probability $1/n_k$, where $G_k = (U_k, V_k)$ is the induced subgraph of $G$ in which the first $k-1$ selected nodes in $V$ and their neighbors are removed.
+The set of all paths that can be generated by the algorithm is referred to as the set of \textit{admissible paths} and it is denoted by $\mathcal{A}$.
+With each selected node, it is associated the \textit{nucleation time} of the complete bipartite subgraph consisting of only the node and its neighbors (see Definition~\ref{nucleationdef}), and it is known that the leading order term of the mean nucleation time depends on the degree of the node.
+It is possible to compute the transition time along a path, by decomposing the transition into the succession of nucleations of the nodes in the path.
+It then becomes crucial to determine the maximum degree along an admissible path.

 \begin{definizione}[\bf{Maximum least degree}] Given the sequence $(\bar{d}_k)_{k=1}^N$ generated by the algorithm, let